 The number of times a student can sit for the Law School Admission Test has been in flux over the past few years.
 Before September of 2017, a student could take the test three times in any two-year period.
 In September 2017, however, rules changed to allow unlimited retakes for all students.
-But most recently, on June 14 of 2019, the LSAC (the organization which administers the LSAT) reported that it had changed its rules once again.
+But from June 14 of 2019, the LSAC (the organization which administers the LSAT) reported that it had changed its rules once again.

 Read on to discover how these rule changes may impact you and how LSAT retake strategies may need to be revised accordingly.